ezsystems/commerce-documentation/docs/guide/configuration/advanced_configuration.md

 ## Supported country list

-This configuration controls which countries will be offered in eZ Commerce (e.g. in registration forms or in the checkout)
+This configuration controls which countries will be offered in eZ Commerce (e.g. in registration forms or in the checkout).

 ``` yaml
 siso_tools.default.countries: ['DE','US','NO']